 Below are the experiment results using this approach when executing the PoC from the Spectre paper, modified to show the address of the targeted conditional branch in victim_function and using __mfence instead of the timing loop.
 An asterisk next to an address indicates the entry was mispredicted.

 Our hypothesis was partially correct.
 We expected to see the victim function conditional branch alternate with the conditional training loop branch from the code.
 However, the LBR is not reliably recording the victim loop and we aren’t sure why.
 This type of monitoring may be better suited for Precise Event Based Sampling.

 While this result needs more experimentation we are hoping for a stronger correlation from the indirect branch method used by Jann and also covered in the Spectre paper.
 With more exploits to test we are confident we can make more progress using a variation on this approach.

 By sharing this information, we hope to further engage the research community and identify multilayered options for defending against Spectre and Meltdown.
 This initial research and solutions, while promising, are far from complete.
 This new class of vulnerability will continue to develop for several years.

-As we’ve proven with our HA-CFI prevention, we are committed to operationalizing our research as these attacks evolve, and maintain state-of-the-art protections in the Endgame platform.
+We are committed to operationalizing our research as these attacks evolve, and maintain state-of-the-art protections in the Endgame platform.
 This situation is no different from investigating other types of exploits.
 The Spectre and Meltdown vulnerabilities clearly have significant reach.
 We feel strongly that our approach to protection - and focusing on classes of vulnerabilities instead of each specific CVE as it pops up - serves our customers well against these kinds of attacks and those in the future.

 A special thanks to my ENDGAME colleagues Gabriel Landau, Nicholas Fritts, and Andrea Little Limbago for code, review, and thought provoking re-reading of the Intel manual.